Fermium/hall-effect-handbook/Handbook/README.md

 make docx
 ```

-If you're on a osx, you can also run:
+If you're on a OS X, you can also run:

 ```bash
 make open_pdf